MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 1. Autopilot experience requires internet access.
 Use one of following options to provide internet access:

     - Connect your device to a Wi-Fi network in OOBE and then let it detect Autopilot experience automatically.
 This is the only time you will need to interact with OOBE until Autopilot experience completes on its own.
-Note that by default HoloLens 2 waits for 10 seconds to detect Autopilot after detecting internet.
+By default HoloLens 2 waits for 10 seconds to detect Autopilot after detecting internet.
 If no autopilot profile is detected within 10 seconds, OOBE will present EULA.
-If you encounter this scenario, please reboot your device so another attempt can be made to detect Autopilot.
+If you encounter this scenario, reboot your device so another attempt can be made to detect Autopilot.
 Also note that OOBE can wait indefinitely for Autopilot only if TenantLockdown policy is set on the device.

     - Connect your device with Ethernet using "USB-C to Ethernet" adapters for wired internet connectivity and let HoloLens 2 complete Autopilot experience automatically.